cadjai/mirror-openshift-container-platform-operators/README.md

 > **:WARNING: If while running the mirror-operators.yml playbook you run into "A signature was required but no signatures exists" or "Unable to pull signed images " error, it is due to the container policy on the host (see /etc/containers/policy.json).
 You can either add the missing signature to the sigstore if you can get it or disable security for that repository using the "'type': 'insecureAcceptAnything'".**

+> ** Note: Due to Red Hat registry changes to V2 schema 1 [see Red HatKB](https://access.redhat.com/articles/6138332) which affects Red Hat Service Mesh operator [see issue](https://issues.redhat.com/browse/OSSM-1759) two new playbooks have beeb added to enable mirroring and push OSSM operator, This is a temporary workaround which consists in removing all affect schema 1 images from the related images mapping.**

 ## Requirements

 It is recommended to look at the source repositories for each of the main scripts for the requirements of that script.